ngageoint/hootenanny/README.md

     # Calculate the numerical average of all "accuracy" tags
     hoot stat -D tags.visitor.keys="accuracy" input.osm hoot::AverageNumericTagsVisitor

-    # Display the accuracy distribution for a map; This output shows that 14 ways were found
+    # Display the distribution of highway tags for roads in a map; This result shows that
-    # with an accuracy of 15 meters.
+    # highway=road made up over 97% of all highway tags in the data.
-    hoot tag-accuracy-distribution input.osm
+    hoot tag-distribution input.osm highway hoot::HighwayCriterion

-    15 : 14 (1)
+    road : 365 (0.9759)
+    motorway : 9 (0.02406)

     # Display tag schema information for a map
     hoot tag-info input.osm